Science, Technology, and Society

 UGIS 162QYouth, Social Media and Development4

-Courses for Students Building Their Own Pathways
+Courses for Students Building Their Own Pathway

 This is a broad list of courses that students should reference if they elect to build their own pathway through the Minor, in collaboration with the Minor advisor.